AnirudhGoel2004/AnirudhGoel2004/README.md

-# 👋 Hi, I’m Anirudh Goel
+# 👋 Hey, I’m Anirudh

 ## Aspiring Innovator, Software Engineer, and Student at the University of Waterloo